 Adrian Stanley is a descendant of the Kalai people of Queensland and the Boandik Robe people of South Australia.
 He lives in Adelaide with his family and works as a fly-in, fly-out worker for a mining company.

 Tristan Savage, Rift Breaker

 Tristan is a Kalkadoon man from Townsville in Queensland.
 Tristan has already made a name for himself as a comedian, winning the 2011 Deadly Funny Award, a national competition held as part of the Melbourne Comedy Festival.
 Rift Breaker is his first novel and is a science fiction adventure.

 Jared identifies with the Nukunu people of South Australia.
 Jared has written several plays and his short stories and poetry have been published in a number of anthologies.
 His first novel Sweet Guy was published by IAD press in 2005.
 Jared is a lecturer in communication and literature at the University of South Australia and has recently completed his PhD in Creative Writing.
 Calypso Summer is a Young Adult novel.

 Scott is from Mt Isa in Queensland and identifies with the Kalkadoon people.
-Scott is a member of the Brisbane Broncos Rugby League team.
+Scott is a retired professional rugby league player having played for teams such as the Brisbane Broncos, Gold Coast Titans, and Wests Tigers.

 Dave identifies as Burunggum.
 He is the Deputy Principal of a primary school in Logan City Queensland.